 Keep in mind that not everyone needs a living trust.
 For example, if you don't own a lot of property or if you plan to leave everything to your spouse, a simple will may serve you better.
 This is because many states have a quicker and easier probate process for small estates and for transfers to spouses.

 In these cases, drafting a living trust and transferring property into the trust maybe more trouble than it's worth.

 Making your own living trust does not have to be complicated, though it may take a little work.
 Find quality self-help materials that will guide you through the process.
 There are books, software, and online programs that can help.
 Make sure the tool you use explains the process clearly in plain-English.
 It should guide you every step of the way.
 If you use a form from a book or downloaded from the internet, you will need to fill in the blanks and choose which clauses to include.
 If you use software or an online program, you will go through an interview and the program will assemble the document for you.
 In either case, the result should be a clear legalese-free document that you understand completely.

-After you have made the document itself, you must sign it in front of a notary public and transfer your property into the trust.
-A good self-help product will also help you through these critical steps.
-If the property isn’t properly transferred into the trust, the property will go through probate and it will not be distributed to the beneficiaries named in the trust.
-Transferring some kinds of property into the trust is easy – you just attach a list of the property to the trust.
-However, property with title documents – such as real estate – must be retiled in the name of the trust.
+Regardless of how you make your living trust, you must finalize it by signing it in front of a notary public and then transferring your property into the trust.
+A good self-help product will also walk you through these critical steps.
+If the property isn't properly transferred into the trust, the property will go through probate and it will not be distributed to the beneficiaries named in the trust.
+Transferring some kinds of property into the trust is easy—you just attach a list of the property to the trust.
+However, property with title documents—such as real estate—must be retitled in the name of the trust.
 If you have any questions about this, find a better self-help resource or see an attorney for guidance.